-Part of the Greater London Urban Area, numerous transport options mean that Hemel Hempstead is conveniently connected to the rest of the county.
+Part of the Greater London Urban Area, numerous transport options means that Hemel Hempstead is conveniently connected to the rest of the county.
 That being said though, the town itself has so much to offer, from incredible nearby examples of history and architecture, such as St. Mary’s Church, Berkhamsted Castle, St. Alban’s Cathedral and the Verulamium Museum, to stunning parks and gardens like Gate Bridge Park and Cheslyn House and Gardens, to name just a few examples.

 Tickets available for the capital’s biggest first time buyer event Share to Buy’s free London Home Show event will be returning to the Queen Elizabeth II Centre for its 10th year on Saturday 15th April 2023, 10am to 5pm.
 Check out our video from the autumn 2022 event and hear from some of our exhibitors including Share…

 One, two and three bedroom apartments and duplexes at Points Cross Prospective Leeds homeowners enjoyed afternoon tea and prosecco at an event held by national housing developer, Guinness Homes.
 On Saturday 14th January, the event at Points Cross, Chadwick Street, celebrated Phase One of the Shared Ownership development with the launch of its state-of-the-art two…

 Majority of purchasers plan to get on the property ladder on their own As the leading property portal for first time buyer homes, our most recent survey at Share to Buy has showed that the majority of prospective Shared Ownership buyers are planning to purchase a home on their own.
 In our survey of over…